Updated March 2024

 Then, just before you get to Santa Cruz, there’s Natural Bridges State Park, a beach area named after the huge arched rock that sits just beyond the shore.
 This is also another excellent spot for tide pooling, but you may be more drawn to the local monarch butterfly preserve and plethora of birds.

 Once you’re in Santa Cruz, it’s totally worth making a stop at the boardwalk amusement park, which is the oldest surviving one in California.
 After you’ve had your fill of old-school Americana, fun rides, and fair food, keep going towards Moss Landing, another quaint beach town with an incredible marsh alive with local birds and wildlife.
 Take time to hike along one of the trails and then grab a drink or a snack at one of the many restaurants with great views.
-There’s also the option to spend the night at HI Santa Cruz hostel, which is perched at the top of the Beach Hill neighborhood.
+There’s also the option to spend the night at Santa Cruz Hostel, which is perched at the top of the Beach Hill neighborhood.

 Driving Distance: 35.3 miles